laprej/laprej-www/courses/rpi-csci-2500-2017-spring.md

 ### Schedule of Topics

 * Introduction to Unix and C: Assignment 1.
 * History, Performance and Why Parallelism?: P&H/Chapter 1 and class hand-out, Assignment 2.
-* Assembly Language Programming MIPS and x86: P&H/Chapter 2 and hand-outs, Assignments 3 and 4.
+* Assembly Language Programming MIPS and x86: P&H/Chapter 2 and
+  hand-outs, Assignments 3 and 4.
 * Digital Logic: P&H/Appendix B, Assignment 5.
 * Computer Arithmetic: P&H/Chapter 3, Assignment 6.
 * Building a Processor: P&H/Chapter 4, hand-out,  start of group project.
-* Pipelining & Multiprocessors: P&H/Chapters 4 and 7 plus lecture notes, Assignment 7.
+* Pipelining & Multiprocessors: P&H/Chapters 4 and 7 plus lecture
+  notes, Assignment 7.
 * Memory Hierarchy: P&H, Chapter 5, finish-up group project.

 ### Schedule of Homework and Quizzes and NO CLASS days

 * Assignment 1 due on Wednesday, September 7th.
-Quiz 1 on Friday, September 9th.
+Quiz 1 on Thursday,
+  February 2nd.
-* Assignment 2 due on Tuesday, September 20th.
-Quiz 2 on Friday, September 23rd.
+* Assignment 2 due on Monday, September 20th.
+Quiz 2 on Thursday,
+  Feburary 16th.
+* February 21st, Monday schedule, we have class.
-* Assignment 3 due on Tuesday, October 4th.
-Quiz 3 on Friday, October 14th.
+* Assignment 3 due on Monday, October 4th.
+Quiz 3 on Thursday, March
-* October 11th, Monday schedule, no class.
+  2nd.
-* Assignment 4 due on Tuesday, October 18th.
-Quiz 4 on Friday, October 28th.
+* Assignment 4 due on Monday, October 18th.
+Quiz 4 on Thursday,
+  March 23rd.
+* April 5th, no lab.
-* Assignment 5 due on Tuesday, November 1st.
-Quiz 5 on Friday, November 11th.
+* Assignment 5 due on Monday, November 1st.
+Quiz 5 on Thursday,
+  April 6th.
-* Assignment 6 due on Tuesday, November 15th.
-Quiz 6 on Tuesday, November 29th.
+* Assignment 6 due on Monday, November 15th.
+Quiz 6 on Thursday,
-* November 25th, Thanksgiving Holiday, no class.
+  April 20th.
 * Assignment 7 due on Tuesday, November 29th.
-Quiz 7 on Friday, December 9th.
+Quiz 7 on Monday,
+  May 1st.
-* Group Project due date, Friday December 9th.
+* Group Project due date, Wednesday May 3rd.

 ### Grading and Other Class Policies

 *  4%: Problem of the day
 *  10%: Lab sections
 *  30%: 6 homeworks, 5 pts each -- due every other Tuesday.
-*  42%: 7 quizzes, 6 pts each, given in class every other Friday.
+*  42%: 7 quizzes, 6 pts each, given in class every other Thursday.
 *  14%: 1 project.

 **We will also be using Submitty (AKA the homework server).
 Details